srobo/docs/competitor_resources/pre_kickstart_activities.md

 If you have any issues, just ask us on [Discord](/docs/tutorials/discord).

 This year's activities will be available shortly and we will contact all team supervisors when they are released.

+## The Simulated Robot

+The robot used for the pre-Kickstart activities differs from the robot used in the regular simulator to have more of a focus on sensing the environment around the robot and lacks any mechanisms for picking up other objects.

+All sensors attached to the Arduino are the same, but there are no sensors on this robot.